Map of 'Edmund' locations

 BRADFIELD ST. CLARE:

-A definite 'Sutton', a possible 'Hægelisdun', a couple of other suggestive place-names and medieval woodland, but no 'Dernford'' for miles or any traditional associations.
+A definite 'Sutton', a possible 'Hægelisdun', a couple of other suggestive place-names and medieval woodland, but no traditional associations.

 HOLLESLEY area:

-Here are a positive 'Dernford'' and 'Sutton', and the remains of ancient woodland, but a highly dubious 'Hægelisdun', an association with Saxon kings that is too early, an unlikely location, and a weak (and probably recent) tradition of Edmund.
+Here is a positive 'Sutton', and the remains of ancient woodland, but a highly dubious 'Hægelisdun', an association with Saxon kings that is too early, an unlikely location, and a weak (and probably recent) tradition of Edmund.

 OLD NEWTON area:

-An Edmund legend and other relevant traditions, medieval woodland, a 'Dernford' not far away, but no 'Hægelisdun' or 'Sutton'.
+An Edmund legend and other relevant traditions, medieval woodland, but no 'Hægelisdun' or 'Sutton'.

 ~ ~